os-js/manual.os-js.org/src/v3/FAQ.md

 No. OS.js v3 is not compatible with the v2 APIs.

 If you developed your v2 applications using iframes or custom frameworks, *transitioning* to v3 is possible.

+## Q: Is there a matrix channel ?

+Yes.
+There's an unofficial resource for this:

+https://matrix.to/#/!lxLFDpQJHZtqePeIUK:matrix.org?via=matrix.org - Matrix channel linked to Gitter.
+Users without Github accounts can use this service as an alternative with a client like https://riot.im/app.